HaileyFoxInSA/whatstrackingme/README.md

     - You should now see the Lightbeam icon on the top right bar of the browser.
     - Click the Lightbeam icon to launch the web extension.

-2. Install the [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) tool, change into the `src` directory of this repository, and type `web-ext run`.
+2. Install the [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) tool, change into the `src` directory of this repository, and type `web-ext run`
     - This will launch Firefox and install the extension automatically.
     - This tool gives you some additional development features such as [automatic reloading](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext#Automatic_extension_reloading).

 ## Development Guide

 ### Download dependencies
-Run `npm run build`.
+Run `npm run build`

 ### Update the submodule
-To manually update the submodule at any time during development, run `git submodule update`.
+To manually update the submodule at any time during development, run `git submodule update`

 ### Testing
 Run `npm run test` to check that everything is OK.